takenet/blip-docs/source/includes/en/extensions/resources.md

 ## Resources

 The **resources** extension allows the storage of documents in the server in an isolated space for each chatbot, similar to the **bucket** extension.
-The main difference is that these documents can be mapped as **contents** for messages sent to the chatbot destinations, thought the resource **key**.
-This means that the chatbot developer can choose to **store the content of his messages in the server** instead of keeping they on the chatbot code side.
+The main difference is that these documents can be mapped as **contents** for messages sent to the chatbot destinations, through the resource **key**.
+This means that the chatbot developer can choose to **store the content of its messages in the server** instead of keeping them on the chatbot code side.

-To manage all resources programmatically use **resources** extension sending a command with the following properties:
+To manage all resources programmatically, use **resources** extension sending a command with the following properties:

 | Name | Description |
 |---------------------------------|--------------|